rero/sonar.ch/content/faq.md

 #### Which document types are accepted?
 Are datasets accepted?

-Yes, datasets are accepted in two ways.
+All document types are accepted, including datasets.
+The latters can be referenced in two ways:

 - For each record, a main file can be added, as well as additional files (annexes, figures, datasets).
 - Datasets can also be deposited as independent objects with their own metadata record.